 Most warts are harmless and go away on their own, but sometimes warts can be embarrassing and cause discomfort, not to mention contagious.
-Dr. Kim Neyman is a skilled dermatologist who can safely remove unsightly warts, so they no longer make you uncomfortable or self-conscious.
+At Elevation Dermatology we are skilled dermatologists who can safely remove unsightly warts, so they no longer make you uncomfortable or self-conscious.
 To learn more, call the office at Elevation Dermatology in Wheat Ridge, Colorado, or schedule an appointment online today.

 Warts are benign growths in the top layers of the skin that the human papillomavirus (HPV) causes.
 Warts are contagious and spread through direct contact, or by contact with something the wart has touched.